piknotech/gnimag/gnimag/Sources/Games/README.md

 This directory contains all fully implemented games.

-This README contains information about how games are built and gives a starting point for you to implement your own game.
+This README contains information about how games are built and **gives a starting point for you on how to implement your own game**.

 ## Structure of a Game